 ☐ Select a reputable data repository and upload dataset (publishers or funders may require specific repositories; many domain-specific repositories provide enhanced services and curation for specific data types)

-☐ Make sure the repository provides a DOI and specifies conditions for others to access and re-use the data (such as a public domain declaration or Creative Commons attribution license; licensing policy may vary by repository)
+☐ Make sure the repository provides a persistent identifier (e.g., DOI, handle, or other) and specifies conditions for others to access and re-use the data (such as a public domain declaration or Creative Commons attribution license; licensing policy may vary by repository)

 - Author(s).
 Dataset Title, Version.
 Data Repository (or Journal if appropriate).
 Year.
 DOI.
 (Date accessed)